 As a proof-of-concept prototype, we have adapted the Hoff to work with the EPCC object storage system installed on Cirrus.
-As shown in Figure 5, after retrieving the simulation output files, a bucket is created within the object storage, the files are copied inside it, and the local copy deleted.
+As shown in Figure 5, after retrieving the simulation output files, a innovation programme under the Grant Agreement No 675451"

+PU Page 23 Version 2.0 "This project has received fund ding from the European Union's Horiz zon 2020 research and bucket is created within the object storage, the files are copied inside it, and the local copy deleted.
 When a user requests a file, the file is downloaded from the bucket (temporarily storing it locally), and then sent to the user.
 Further technical details and source code for this proof-of-concept prototype is available under the CompBioMed GitHub organisation, see https://github.com/compbiomedeu/hemelb-hoff.

-Figure 5: Sequence diagram showing Hoff using the EPCC object storage (i.e., WOS) and Cirrus PU Page 22 Version 1.0
+Figure 5: Sequence diagram showing Hoff using the EPCC object storage (i.e., WOS) and CirrusPUPage 24Version 2.0